mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 extended.
 This entry is the main point of access to the ship when it is landed on a hospitable world.
 This iris valve can also be snugged to another ship, allowing transfers between ships such as visits, boarding parties, and cargo transshipments.
-The starboard side of the aft bulkhead contains a large sliding panel door open- ing into the air/raft storage bay (room 14).
+The starboard side of the aft bulkhead contains a large sliding panel door open-ing into the air/raft storage bay (room 14).
 This panel is controlled from inside, or from a remote control director on-board the air/raft.
 Since the interior of the air/raft bay can be sealed off from the rest of the ship by the iris valve between the bay (room 14) and the corridor (corridor 15), it can serve as an air/lock if required.
 The center of the aft bulkhead holds an iris valve leading into the drive room (room 12).

 On the port upper surface of the ship above the now empty commo bay (room 13), a manually-operated hatch allows access to the ship exterior.
 This hatch is